h8d13/KADEBOOT/README.md

     - mount > format filesystem > create new paritions (swap) > set mirrors and base settings > base install > audio > video > KDE plasma > bootloader
     - /etc/environment variables > network manager > users > final tz, ntp, services, fstab and DONE.

-- The idea was to create a declerative flow that can be easy to reproduce/modify but also to benchmark from scratch each time.
+- The idea was to create a declerative flow that can be easy to reproduce/modify but also to benchmark from scratch each time and having hardware specific bootloader entries without having to think.

 ---